“The only way to win is to work, work, work & hope to have a few insights.”

 Using an analogy from exercise, if you’re supposed to work on your biceps would working few minutes each on your calves, your shoulders, your thighs help you develop your biceps?
 I was listening to this amazing conversation between Tim Ferris & Coach Chris Sommer about Gymnastic Strength Training and he is asked how to make the training more exciting by having more dynamic workouts.
 Coach Sommer replies by saying that if you want excitement, then you’re exercising for the wrong reasons.
-There are instances where the passive, repetitive workouts will not yield any results for a long time, but one fine day, like a light switch, we’ll observe a noticeable change in our body.
+There are instances where the passive, repetitive workouts will not yield bounce houses for sale any results for a long time, but one fine day, like a light switch, we’ll observe a noticeable change in our body.
 That’s quite similar to the nature of building deliberate insights.

 One of my favourite books about the process of investment research is Best Practices for Equity Research Analysts by James Valentine.
 It mentions a very simple distinction between gathering data & developing insights.
 He calls these two methods as Offensive & Defensive research.
 Offensive Research is simply reading what matters.
 Defensive Research is reading every piece of paper / email pushed our way by the sell-side analysts, trying to know everything about everything.
 Defensive Research exemplifies the fear of missing out on the action today, whereas Offensive Research means meticulously building your knowledge base to have the right facts to build a relevant narrative about reality.